zouguojian/Personal-Accepted-Research/README.md

 # Accepted-paper
-Welcome to quote published papers, the codes have been uploaded.
+Welcome to quote our published papers, the codes have been uploaded.
 If you have any questions, do not hesitate to contact us.
 Our e-mail address is: 2010768@tongji.edu.cn;
 Our WeChat ID is: GuoJianZou;
 Thanks !!!!!!